Gigalum Island

 Gigalum Island or Gigalum is a tiny, private uninhabited island off the southeast coast of Gigha in Scotland.

-Gigalum has a modern house in the middle, and gives its name to the strait between it and the main island, "Caolas Gigalum".
+Gigalum has a medieval house in the middle, and gives its name to the strait between it and the main island, "Caolas Gigalum".
 There is also the "Gigalum Rocks" a reef to the east, and about 1 mi north-northeast of Gigalum Island itself, "Sgeir Gigalum".
 It is also flanked by another islet, "Eilean na h-Uilinn", literally "Island of the Elbow".